Masterminds/glide/README.md

                        |-- ... etc.
 ```

-Through some trickery, the GOPATH is set to `_vendor`, but the go tools
+Through some trickery, the GOPATH is set to `vendor/`, but the go tools
 will still find `main.go` and subpackages.
 Make sure, though, that you
 set the name of your package in `glide.yaml`.